Nevermined x402

 Step 1 — Discover payment requirements

-When the server returns 402 Payment Required, it includes a JSON object with:- Supported schemes (smart-account)
+When the server returns 402 Payment Required, it includes thepayment-required header (base64-encoded) with:

 Step 2 — Build a payment payload

-Using Nevermined Payments libraries (Python or TS), you generate:- Session keys
+Using Nevermined Payments libraries (Python or TS), you generate an x402 access token:- TypeScript

 - Python